-Let’s look at this year’s top performing fund over the last 5 years according to Super Ratings, the Hostplus default balanced fund which claims a 25% allocation to defensive assets.
+Let’s look at this year’s top performing fund over the last five years according to Super Ratings, the Hostplus default balanced fund which claims a 24% allocation to defensive assets.

 The Hostplus website explains that in addition to cash and fixed income “some asset classes, such as infrastructure, property and alternatives may have growth and defensive characteristics”.

 Their self-defined defensive assets include infrastructure, credit, property and alternatives.
-These make up all of the portfolio allocation to defensive assets.
-Government bonds and cash make up 0% of the fund!
+These make up nearly all of the portfolio allocation to defensive assets.
+Government bonds and cash make up just 5% of the fund.